Demo

 Manage Endpoints in Organizations Effectively With Zluri

 As organizations continue to adopt SaaS solutions and bring-your-own-device (BYOD) policies, the number and types of endpoints connecting to corporate networks have grown exponentially.
-Therefore, choosing the right endpoint management solution is essential to manage these endpoints effectively.
+Choosing the right endpoint management solution is essential to manage these endpoints effectively.

 An appropriate solution, like Zluri, can efficiently manage your applications installed in various endpoints in organizations.
-Firstly, it identifies the SaaS apps available in an organization's SaaS ecosystem using five effective discovery methods: SSO, finance and expense management systems, direct integrations, desktop agents (optional), and browser extensions (optional).
+Firstly, it identifies the SaaS apps available in an organization's SaaS ecosystem using nine effective discovery methods: MDMs, IDPs & SSO, direct integration with apps, finance & expense management systems, CASBs, HRMS, directories, desktop agents (optional), and browser extension (optional).

 Among these discovery methods, desktop agents and browser extensions help IT teams detect the apps used in the endpoints in your organization.
-For example, with the desktop agent, IT teams can collect the number of apps installed on a device, device-level information like product ID, hardware information, etc., app sign-in and sign-out details, and all the apps running in the background.
+With the desktop agent, IT teams can collect the number of apps installed on a device, device-level information like product ID, hardware information, etc., app sign-in and sign-out details, and all the apps running in the background.

 Moreover, browser extensions run locally in the organization to read browser activities and report them to Zluri's server for analysis.
 You can find SaaS apps in Chrome, Firefox, Microsoft Edge, and Safari extensions.
 Our focus is to collect data on the websites the users visit, like the URL, title, timestamp of opening/closing the tab, etc.